Boletus edulis: Common names

 The vernacular name cep is derived from the Catalan cep or its French name cèpe, although the latter is a generic term applying to several related species.
 In France, it is more fully cèpe de Bordeaux, derived from the Gascon cep "trunk" for its fat stalk, ultimately from the Latin cippus "stake".
 Ceppatello, ceppatello buono, ceppatello bianco, giallo leonato, ghezzo, and moreccio are names from Italian dialects, and ciurenys or surenys is another term in Catalan.
 The French-born King Charles XIV John popularised B. edulis in Sweden after 1818, and is honoured in the local vernacular name Karljohanssvamp, as well as the Danish name Karl Johan svamp.
 The monarch cultivated the fungus about his residence, Rosersberg Palace.
-The Finnish name is herkkutatti, herkku from herkullinen, which means delicious, and tatti, describing the type of mushroom.
+The Finnish name is herkkutatti, from herkku 'delicacy', and tatti, 'bolete'.

 Description

 The cap of this mushroom is 7–30 cm broad at maturity.
 Slightly sticky to touch, it is convex in shape when young and flattens with age.
 The colour is generally reddish-brown fading to white in areas near the margin, and continues to darken as it matures.
 The stipe, or stem, is 8–25 cm in height, and up to 7 cm thick—rather large in comparison to the cap; it is club-shaped, or bulges out in the middle.
 It is finely reticulate on the upper portion, but smooth or irregularly ridged on the lower part.
 The under surface of the cap is made of thin tubes, the site of spore production; they are 1 to 2 cm deep, and whitish in colour when young, but mature to a greenish-yellow.
 The angular pores, which do not stain when bruised, are small—roughly 2 to 3 pores per millimetre.
 In youth, the pores are white and appear as if stuffed with cotton (which are actually mycelia); as they age, they change colour to yellow and later to brown.
 The spore print is olive brown.
 The flesh of the fruit body is white, thick and firm when young, but becomes somewhat spongy with age.
 When bruised or cut, it either does not change colour, or turns a very light brown or light red.
 Fully mature specimens can weigh about 1 kg; a huge specimen collected on the Isle of Skye, Scotland, in 1995 bore a cap of 42 cm, with a stipe 18 cm in height and 14 cm wide, and weighed 3.2 kg.
 A similarly sized specimen found in Poland in 2013 made international news.